leaningtech/labs/sites/browserpod/src/content/docs/12-tutorials/00-expressjs.md

 });
 ```

-This code creates a Terminal to use for console output, and sets up a callback
-that populates the `url` div and `portal` iframe with the Portal data.
+**Portals** are BrowserPod's way of exposing HTTP servers running inside the Pod to the outside world.
+When your Node.js code starts listening on an HTTP socket (e.g., `app.listen(3000)`), BrowserPod creates a Portal — a unique subdomain of `browserportal.io` that allows anyone to connect to your server from the Internet.

+The `onPortal` callback is triggered whenever a new Portal becomes available.
+In this example, we:

+1. Display the Portal URL in our page
+2. Load the Portal URL in an iframe to show a live preview

-### Copy the project files into the Pod's filesystem
+### 5: Copy the project files into the Pod's filesystem

 ```js
 // Utility function to copy files from the HTTP server into the Pod's